Skip to content

 • none: use default.

-When to stop using the tidefile.
-IF not given, the tidefile is used until it ends.
+• END_DATE: When to stop using the tidefile.
+If not given, the tidefile is used until it ends.
 The END_DATE of the last tidefile must overlap the runtime of the simulation.
-Note that this can be a little tricky because the ending time is the time 0000 of the END_DATE, so you may need another day.
-You can avoid this sort of problem by specifying your run dates with standard times (0000 instead of military 2400).
-There are some special keywords that can be used with END_DATE:
+Note that this can be tricky because the ending time is the time 0000 of the END_DATE, so you may need another day.
+Avoid this problem by specifying run dates with standard times (0000 instead of military 2400).
+Special keywords:

 • length: use all of the tidefile, up until its end